janjovellanos/vituity/README.md

     ```

     This implementation of copying the files allows for flexibility in where the user may store the sample files.
-    For instance, if the files are located on your Desktop, run the script as:
+    For instance, if the files are located on your Desktop, you may run the script as:

     ```
     python runthis.py --input-csv ~/Desktop/sampledata.csv --input-adt ~/Desktop/ADT_sample.txt --input-oru ~/Desktop/Sample\ ORU.txt